Sally Face: Plot

-Two years later Sal is put on trial and, despite Ashley's best efforts, sentenced to death.
-Ashley later finds proof of Sal's story in the form of a picture of Larry's ghost but arrives too late to save Sal, witnessing his death.
+Two years later, Sal is put on trial and, due to the cult controlling the jury and Dr Enon being replaced by a cult lookalike, he is sentenced to death.
+Although Ashley later finds proof of Sal's story in the form of a picture of Larry's ghost, she arrives too late to save Sal, witnessing his execution by electric chair.